 But I do also want to highlight that it is completely healthy to be an expert on multiple photography styles at the same time, but defining that one area to be great in, will also make it easier to be known for exactly that speciality.
-You can read my previous article on how to start a photography business.
+Here you can find out how to perfect your expertise and build a professional business.

 By being an expert in a specific type of photography, specialized photographers have their work valued higher than general photographers.
 Here are some examples on how you can specialize: